lyngon/redgrease/docs/source/client.rst

 :meth:`redgrease.Gears.pyexecute`

-This is the most iportant RedGrease command, as it is the command for executing Gear functions.
+This is the most important RedGrease command, as it is the command for executing Gear functions.
 There are other ways, as we will go through in the next section :ref:`Executing Gear Functions <execution>`, but under the hood they all call this method.

 **RedisGears Command:**  `RG.PYEXECUTE <https://oss.redislabs.com/redisgears/1.0/commands.html#rgpyexecute>`_